adam-cowley/twitch-project/docs/04-authentication.md

 }
 ```

+#### Generating and Returning a JWT

-This will now return the user's properties, including their password which isn't ideal.
+This route handler will now return the user's properties, including their password which isn't ideal.
 Instead, we should be returning a JWT token.
 To do that, we will need `passport-jwt`.
-Similar to `passport-local`, is a strategy for autenticating users, but instead of using Username and password, it will check a [token](https://jwt.io) provided in the `Authorization` header.
+Similar to `passport-local`, is a strategy for authenticating users, but instead of using Username and password, it will check a [token](https://jwt.io) provided in the `Authorization` header.

-A JWT is a Base 64 encoded string which contains 3 pieces of information:
-- A header containing the type of token and the algorithm used to sign it
-- A payload containing information about the user, such as their username (the subject or `sub`), and an expiration time (`exp`)
-- A signature

-Although it it technically possible to tamper with the payload of a JWT token, because it is encrypted using a secret any changes to the payload will mean that the signature will be invalid.
-This will be picked up automatically by the extension.

 The token will also expire after the expiration time (`exp`), but you can also tell passport to ignore the expiration time.

 **Note:** It is important to remember that these keys can be easily decoded, so they shouldn't contain any sensitive information.

-To use `passport-jwt`, we'll also need `@nestjs/jwt`.
+To use `passport-jwt` with Nest, we'll also need to install `@nestjs/jwt`.

 ```sh
 npm install @nestjs/jwt passport-jwt npm install @types/passport-jwt --save-dev
 ```

-Next, we'll need to register the JWTService from `@nestjs/jwt` with the AuthModule.
-The `JwtModule` requires either a secret or PEM, for now we'll use a secret from .env, and obtained through the `ConfigService`.
+Next, we'll need to register the JWTService from `@nestjs/jwt` with the `AuthModule`.
+The `JwtModule` requires either a secret or PEM, for now we'll add a secret key to `.env` that we can then retrieve using the `ConfigService`.

 The values in `.env` should look something like this: